cosmos/cosmos/WHITEPAPER.md

 ## Atom Overview ###############################################################

-Atom is the first proof-of-stake multi-token cryptocurrency based on proven research in "classical" Byzantine (BFT) consensus algorithms, led by the same team that created the Tendermint BFT consensus engine.
+Atom is the first proof-of-stake multi-token blockchain system based on proven research in "classical" Byzantine (BFT) consensus algorithms, led by the same team that created the Tendermint BFT consensus engine.